benoittgt/sitediff_rspec/README.md

 🧪 Get html for: http://rspec.info/documentation/3.9/rspec-core/RSpec/Core/Notifications/FailedExampleNotification.html
 🧪 Get html for: http://0.0.0.0:4567/documentation/3.9/rspec-core/RSpec/Core/Notifications/FailedExampleNotification.html
 🏆 Diff done: export/diff/rspec-core-RSpec-Core-Notifications-FailedExampleNotification.html.diff
-diff --git a/export/rspec-core-RSpec-Core-Notifications-FailedExampleNotification.html.current b/export/rspec-core-RSpec-Core-Notifications-FailedExampleNotification.html.new
-index 6a03261..aebe5db 100644
---- a/export/rspec-core-RSpec-Core-Notifications-FailedExampleNotification.html.current
-+++ b/export/rspec-core-RSpec-Core-Notifications-FailedExampleNotification.html.new
-@@ -130,17 +130,20 @@ Class: RSpec::Core::Notifications::FailedExampleNotification

- OverviewOverview

--    The FailedExampleNotification extends ExampleNotification with things useful for examples that have failure info -- typically a failed or pending spec.The FailedExampleNotification extends ExampleNotification with things useful for examples that have failure info -- typically a failed or pending spec.

-+The FailedExampleNotification extends ExampleNotification with things useful for examples that have failure info – typically a failed or pending spec.The FailedExampleNotification extends ExampleNotification with things useful for examples that have failure info – typically a failed or pending spec.

--    The FailedExampleNotification extends ExampleNotification with things useful for examples that have failure info -- typically a failed or pending spec.

-+The FailedExampleNotification extends ExampleNotification with things useful for examples that have failure info – typically a failed or pending spec.

--    The FailedExampleNotification extends ExampleNotification with things useful for examples that have failure info -- typically a failed or pending spec.
-+
-+
-+
-+The FailedExampleNotification extends ExampleNotification with things useful for examples that have failure info – typically a failed or pending spec.

-@@ -3344,7 +3514,8 @@ Class: RSpec::Core::Notifications::FailedExampleNotification

- Overview

--    The FailedExampleNotification extends ExampleNotification with things useful for examples that have failure info -- typically a failed or pending spec.
-+
-+The FailedExampleNotification extends ExampleNotification with things useful for examples that have failure info – typically a failed or pending spec.

 🧪 Get html for: http://rspec.info/documentation/3.9/rspec-core/RSpec/Core/Formatters/FallbackMessageFormatter.html
 🧪 Get html for: http://0.0.0.0:4567/documentation/3.9/rspec-core/RSpec/Core/Formatters/FallbackMessageFormatter.html